-El Yunque’s Best-Kept Secret: Juan Diego Falls
+El Yunque’s Beauty: Juan Diego Falls

 As you walk along this trail, you will get to a couple of little waterfalls (maybe 6 feet tall) that have little pools to sit in and cool down.
 The rocks at these falls are very interesting – more vertical walls than river rocks.
 The falls get larger as you go up.
 When you come to the "end" of the trail, there is a nice large area to have a picnic and a 15-foot waterfall.
 It is easy to walk right into the pool and sit or stand under the waterfall.